rubinius/rubinius/web/doc/pt-br/bytecode-compiler/writer.markdown

 This stage is extremely simple.
-It takes the original input file name, appends `c` to the end, and calls Rubinius::CompiledFile.dump with the CompiledMethod from the previous stage and the file name to write to.
+It takes the original input file name, appends `c` to the end, and calls Rubinius::CompiledFile.dump with the CompiledCode from the previous stage and the file name to write to.

-Once it finishes writing the file to the disk, it returns the input (the CompiledMethod), which becomes the return value of the entire compiler process.
+Once it finishes writing the file to the disk, it returns the input (the CompiledCode), which becomes the return value of the entire compiler process.

 ## Files Referenced